BASEBALL

 Jim Prentice Electric Baseball 'red box version 4' - circa 1940

-The legend added to this fourth red box variation reads "This Game Operates Electrically Or Mechanically."
-In fact, Jim Prentice Electric Baseball Dual Control Model (right) is a little lighter on the bulbs and wiring and the need for batteries, suggesting this too is perhaps not just post-1940 but a wartime product.
+The legend added to this fifth red box variation reads "This Game Operates Electrically Or Mechanically."
+In fact, Jim Prentice Electric Baseball Dual Control Model, at right, is a little lighter on the bulbs and wiring and the need for batteries, the first hint that this too is not just post-1940 but a wartime product.

 Jim Prentice Electric Baseball Dual Control Model - 1940s